jp3tty/Election_Analysis/README.md

 ## Election-Audit Results

-The results from processing the election_results CSV from the Colorado Board of Elections produces the following:
+The analysis results produces the following outcome in the Python command line:

 ![terminal results](https://github.com/jp3tty/Election_Analysis/blob/main/Resources/terminal_results.PNG)

-The TXT file can be accessed through this link: [election_analysis.txt](https://github.com/jp3tty/Election_Analysis/blob/main/analysis/election_analysis.txt)
+The TXT file can be accessed through this link: [election_analysis.txt](https://github.com/jp3tty/Election_Analysis/blob/main/analysis/election_analysis.txt).

 ## Election-Audit Summary

-Summarize some of the functions in the audit program.

 The script begins by utilizing Python modules to interface with the CSV file and write the analysis information to a TXT file.